 So, we had the paint department tint the paint in Cathedral Stone.
 Keep in mind, floor, porch and patio paint has a completely different texture and consistency than some latex paint, chalk paint or even milk paint does.

 For this reason, we chose to use a sponge roller to apply the stencil to the floor.

 We used one tray to keep the porch paint in and we lined a separate paint tray with an old towel.
 That way, we could easily off load any extra paint on the roller.

 Off loading the paint is a really important step so don’t skip it!
 You don’t want any paint overspray on the floor or paint bleeding through the stencil because your foam roller is squishy from too much paint!

 Once you have the center of the room marked and you know your start point, lay the stencil flat and use painters tape to help secure it in place.

 Then roll paint on the stencil until it’s completely filled.
 You may use a light touch at first until you get the hang of how much paint should be on the roller.

-Royal Design Studio Stencils has a fun feature on their stencils called registration marks to help you know where to reposition the stencil as you’re moving it from place to place.
-This was just one of the registration marks on the Lisboa Tile Stencil!
+Royal Design Studio Stencils has a fun feature on their stencils called registration marks.
+This helps you know where to reposition the stencil as you’re moving it from place to place.

 It wasn’t until we got to row three that we really started to see how much of a statement the Lisboa Tile Stencil was making on the concrete floor.
 I mean look at this!